-Manchester Metropolitan University Library runs open workshops throughout the year, to help with your studies and/or research.
+Manchester Metropolitan University Library run open online workshops throughout the year, to help with your studies and research.
 Workshops are 60 minutes, unless otherwise stated.
 Workshops are open to all students, researchers and academic staff at the University.

 You can find more information on each workshop by clicking on the titles below:

 In this workshop we will cover an introduction to the MMU Harvard Referencing style, including why you need to cite and reference; how to format and present citations and how to reference some of the key sources you will use in your academic work.